 Invent to Inspire (I to I) funds creative, innovative student projects that contribute to NYU’s commitment to student wellbeing and healthy living.

-Interested students should can submit an application now, but the deadline for submissions is October 1, 2018.
+Applications are accepted on an ongoing basis.
 The application for I to I can be found at the end of this section.
 Students may apply for up to $2,000* for their project.
-The week after a student applies they will be notified by October 8, 2018 whether or not they have received funding.
+The week after a student applies they will be notified whether or not they have received funding.

 *Struggling to restrict your budget to this amount?
 Reach out to email@example.com for help and support!